mkettelson/team-13-app/README.md

 7. If you experience a merge error, find where you and other person made a change to the same piece of code and resolve the issue.

 # command line prompts
-cd..	|	Change directory (folder) up one cd Desktop/Documents	|	Change directory to the documents folder in desktop ls (Mac or Linux); dir (Windows)	|	List all files in directory pwd	|	Tells your present working directory git clone	|   clone url git status		|	shows changes git add index.html	|	adds the file index.html to directory
+-cd..	|	Change directory (folder) up one
+-cd Desktop/Documents	|	Change directory to the documents folder in desktop -ls (Mac or Linux); dir (Windows)	|	List all files in directory -pwd	|	Tells your present working directory git clone	|   clone url git status		|	shows changes git add index.html	|	adds the file index.html to directory